 I'm happy to talk to you, but I prefer non-urgent phone calls to be scheduled.
 If you'd like to have a phone conversation, please email me and we can coordinate a mutually agreeable time.
 However, if you already have my phone number on file and need to phone me on an urgent matter, please do so!
 In fact, it shouldn't be too difficult to determine a telephone number that will reach me by using publicly available information.

 I would be happy to meet people in person.
 Humans have evolved for more than 200,000 years to interact this way, and therefore, it's likely this will (and should) always remain the canonical form of communication.
 For this reason, I never prefer any form of virtual contact over face-to-face communication.
 If you would like to meet me in person, please send me email to coordinate a meeting.
 I am often at many conferences relating to Free Software, so you can often meet me at them.

 My preferred online chat system is IRC, and I can also be found most days on the Freenode IRC network.
 I am not particularly a fan of any non-IRC online chat system, but I am nevertheless usually available on various chat networks.
 I urge you to use a Free Software client (such as Pidgin) for those networks.
 Determining my usernames on these networks is left as an exercise to the reader.

-I don't ask that you send me money or gifts, but people occasionally asked me, in thanks for some volunteer work that I didn't actually expect to get paid for, how/what they could send me in thanks for my volunteer work.
-I do admit that I don't get paid the types of salaries that most of my colleagues in the for-profit software industry and/or trade-associations receive, so I admit that donations to me personally are quite welcome (but, to be clear, are not required nor expected).
+I don't get paid the types of salaries that most of my colleagues in the for-profit software industry and/or trade-associations receive, so I reluctantly must admit that donations to me personally are quite welcome (but, to be clear, are not required nor expected).
 You can send me items of value in the following ways: